 This pose is commonly called the froggy pose or the hands in chin pose.
 One thing I do differently from many people is that I don’t generally bring the feet up by the arms.
 That’s just a preference thing.
 I like using different textures, but I love the monochromatic look like in this image.
 Safety first with poses like this!
 I’ll have someone responsible hold the baby’s head in one picture and hands in another picture and then I’ll photoshop the two together.
 I do know some photographers who do this themselves and shoot with a wide angle lens so they can be close enough to the baby to hold it.

 Please forgive that mess in the background!
 I love doing backlit photos, especially with this pose.
 I know a lot of people use fancy beans underneath babies, but I just use rolled up towels.
-I’m sure the beans are better, so I’ll probably get some someday, but my system does work as well :).
 You can see the outline of the large towels on either side of the baby here.
 I have smaller towels rolled up under her head and bum as well to keep her in place where I want her.

 Sometimes during this pose diapers will look too big and bulky, so I will take it off and use disposable nursing pads in its place.
 When I took off this wrap the nursing pad was soaked, but the wrap and backdrop were dry!